 Some people may be more vulnerable to contaminants in drinking water than the general population.
-Immuno-compromised people such as a person with cancer undergoing chemotherapy, persons who have undergone organ transplants, people with HIV/AIDS, or other immune system disorders.
-Some elderly and infants can be particularly at risk from infections.
+Immuno-compromised persons such as person with cancer undergoing chemotherapy, persons who have undergone organ transplants, people with HIV/AIDS, or other immune system disorders, some elderly and infants can be particularly at risk from infections.
 These people should seek advice about drinking water from their health care providers.
 Environmental Protection Agency/Center for Disease Control guidelines on appropriate means to lessen the risk of infection by Cryptosporidium and other microbial contaminants are available from the Safe Drinking Water Hotline (800) 426-4791.